 AB in Comparative Literature / Community Health, 2011

 I’m currently a PhD student in the Program in Population Health Sciences and the Department of Epidemiology at the Harvard T.H.
 Chan School of Public Health.
 I’m also completing a Master of Science degree in the Department of Epidemiology.
 My research interests are in epidemiologic and biostatistical methods as well as reproductive and child health.
 I developed these interests at U.C.
 Berkeley, where I earned my M.S. in epidemiology, and while teaching third grade at Little Wound School in Kyle, SD, where I lived for three years.
 Prior to that I studied comparative literature (focusing on literary translation from French and Portuguese) and community health at Brown University.

 My passion for teaching has continued beyond my experience in elementary education.
 I enjoy introducing students to epidemiology and biostatistics as well as delving into more advanced topics in causal inference.
-I love to create teaching materials, an example of which can be found here.
+I love to create teaching materials, some of which can be found below.